Resources

 The best way to get magnesium depends on several factors, like age, diet, and health.
 Most healthy adults should be able to get enough from foods containing magnesium, while others may require a supplement to help boost nutrient levels.

-Some people might be able to fulfill their daily need of magnesium with the following supplements:
+You may be able to fulfill your daily need of magnesium with the following supplements:

 • Magnesium citrate: Useful as a laxative